Ensosense/product-api/README.md

 ## Description

 `product-api` is a Spring Boot microservice designed to manage products in an e-commerce system.
 It provides endpoints for creating, editing, deleting, and retrieving products.

+## Integration
-This service interacts with AWS DynamoDB to store and manage product data.
+Utilizes AWS DynamoDB for storing and managing product data.

+## Deployment
+Hosted on AWS ECS with Fargate.

 ## Features